Frieda Wunderlich: Politics

 Frieda Wunderlich was a member of the German Democratic Party which became the DStP in 1930.
 From 1925 until 1933, she served on the city council in Berlin and from 1930 until 1932 was politically active as a representative of the German Democratic Party in the Prussian parliament, where she stressed social issues and the politics of the labour market.

-Wunderlich was also active in the women's movement.
+She was also active in the women's movement.
 For example, she published a paper in 1924 about the problems of maternity leave and women's employment protection in general ("Frauen als Subjekte und Objekte der Sozialpolitik" in Kölner Sozialpolitische Vierteljahresschrift).
 She was convinced that with the expansion of public social welfare policies, women would gain additional employment opportunities.
 Her emigration to the U.S. made it possible for Wunderlich to enjoy a degree of gender equality not possible elsewhere at the time.
 She said: